 What is the best time to study?

-When should you study?
 Try studying in the afternoon or early evening.
 The best is when it’s during the part of the day when you’re most awake – bonus points if it’s after relaxing a bit to clear your mind.
 Morning people, you’re free to study in the morning… but that might be too tall an order for the rest of us.
 You want to set up a study time where you know you’ll be likely to do it – creating the habit is more important than anything else.

 Try these study times: